-The information presented within this Note excludes discontinued operations.
-Refer to Note 19, "Discontinued Operations" for further discussion regarding discontinued operations.
+The information presented within this Note excludes discontinued operations, operations with regard to information pertaining to the three months ended March 31, 2023.
+Refer to Note 19, 15, "Discontinued Operations" for further discussion regarding discontinued operations.

 Performance obligations

 The Company's performance obligations are generally satisfied either at a point in time or over time, as services are rendered.
 Unsatisfied performance obligations at the report date are not material to the Company's Consolidated Financial Statements.